lumi-kalt/ranges/README.md

   - operator|         - Consume a range, returning the accumulator.

 - zip_with            - Applies *f* with each range's element at the current index, returning a new range.
+- adjacent            - Returns the range adjacent by N elements.

 - view helpers
   - odd_iota          - Generates a range of only odd numbers  [1, +∞)